Herry Pudjianto, founder of Rent Tycoons tells us about the revolution in the sharing economy.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

 Herry Pudjianto: Despite the fact that we put some simple infographics on the website and animation on how it works; nevertheless, our business model is not clearly communicated to the customers.
-Some of our customers see us as a rental shop, especially the older generation, where they are still relatively new to the concept of P2P online marketplace.
+Some of our customers see us as a rental shop, especially the older generation, where they are still relatively new to the concept of a P2P online marketplace.
 In the first few years, we were focusing on consumer education and assurance about safety in the transaction.

 As more players enter into the same space and more customers are getting familiar, we are focusing on user experience.
 This is where we use past transaction data for rental prediction patterns, optimizing the search result, reservation system, and integration of payment gateway.
 Our relationship had shifted from education to service-oriented whereby focusing on convenience, speed, and safety.
 In the near future, we keep investing in technology to improve our system across the platform (web, desktop, and mobile devices).